Things to Do in St. George's in February

 - + February's calm seas make the 45-minute ferry to Carriacou feel like sailing on glass - the kind of crossing where dolphins swim alongside, not the stomach-churning experience December visitors endure

-- − Afternoon thundershowers arrive like clockwork around 3 PM, lasting exactly 22-30 minutes - long enough to soak you if you're caught shopping on Young Street without an umbrella, but too short to justify ducking into a bar for a full round
+- − Afternoon thundershowers arrive like clockwork around 3 PM, lasting exactly 22-30 minutes - long enough to soak you if you're caught shopping on Young Street without an umbrella.
+But too short to justify ducking into a bar for a full round

 - − Some restaurants close for annual maintenance in February, including the 40-year-old BB's Crabback on the Carenage (closed the last two weeks), leaving you scrambling for dinner reservations if you haven't planned ahead